The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Introduction

 Because of this exceptional quality, the LH field is of great interest to the scientific community and has been observed over virtually the entire range of the electromagnetic spectrum.
-In high energy regimes, missions such as \textit{Chandra}, \textit{XMM-Newton} and \textit{ROSAT} have targeted the field in a quest for deep data per unit observed solid angle.
-Furthermore, the \textit{GALEX} telescope \citep{Martin2005} observed the LH in its two ultraviolet (UV) photometric bands.
-Sloan, the Large Binocular Telescope (LBT), Subaru, and UKIRT are some examples of telescopes that have observed the LH field at optical wavelengths.
-In addition, the low infrared (IR) background of the LH field (0.38 mJy sr$^{-1}$ at 100 $\mu$m, \citealt{Lonsdale2003}) has prompted deep IR observations such as those carried out with the \textit{Spitzer} and \textit{Herschel} space telescopes.
-The latter has observed the central $24\times24$ arcmin$^2$ region of the field with a depth of 6 mJy (at 5$\sigma$) at 100 and 160 $\rm{\mu}$m in the framework of the time-guaranteed \textit{Herschel}/PACS Key Project PEP (PACS Evolutionary Probe, \citealt{Lutz2011}).
-These observations allowed sampling near the maximum of the SED of actively star-forming galaxies at high redshifts ($z<3$), thus enabling their bolometric luminosities to be accurately estimated.
-Moreover, the typical spatial resolution of PACS allows us to perform a reliable cross-correlation with optical sources depending on the spectral band.
-However, although the LH field has been observed from the X-rays to the radio region, there is a surprising lack of deep optical spectroscopy data, which reveals an unsolved challenge, despite the wealth of existing data.
+In high-energy regimes, missions such as \textit{Chandra}, \textit{XMM-Newton} and \textit{ROSAT} have targeted the field in a quest for deep data per unit observed solid angle.
+Furthermore, the \textit{GALEX} telescope observed the LH in its two UV photometric bands.
+Sloan, the Large Binocular Telescope (LBT), Subaru, and UKIRT are examples of telescopes that have observed the LH field at optical wavelengths.
+In addition, the low-IR background of the LH field (0.38 mJy sr$^{-1}$ at 100 $\mu$m, \citealt{Lonsdale2003}) has prompted deep IR observations such as those carried out with the \textit{Spitzer} and \textit{Herschel} space telescopes.
+However, despite the wealth of existing data and even though the LH field has been observed from the X-ray to the radio region, there is a surprising lack of deep optical spectroscopic data, which presents an unresolved challenge.

-The Lockman-SpReSO (Lockman Spectroscopic Redshift Survey using OSIRIS) survey aims to address this shortage of spectroscopic information on the LH field by performing a deep spectroscopic follow-up, in the optical and near-infrared (NIR) ranges, of a sample of galaxies selected from far-infrared (FIR) source catalogues to determine not only redshifts but also the principal properties of the galaxies surveyed.
+The Lockman Spectroscopic Redshift Survey using OSIRIS (Lockman-SpReSO) aims to address the shortage of spectroscopic information on the LH field by performing a deep spectroscopic follow-up, up to magnitude $R_\mathrm{C}=24.5$, in the optical and near-IR (NIR) ranges, of a sample of galaxies selected from far-IR (FIR) source catalogues.
+This survey not only determines the spectroscopic redshifts but also estimates the principal properties of the selected galaxies.
+To this aim, we took advantage of the large collecting surface of the 10 m class Gran Telescopio de Canarias (GTC) telescope and the excellent performance of the MOS mode of the OSIRIS instrument.